Vegan Asian Salad

 - handful cilantro leaves

-- 1/2 cup Creamy Asian Salad Dressing, or almonds
+- 1/2 cup Creamy Asian Salad Dressing or your favorite dressing

 Instructions